History of Suresnes: Prehistory and Antiquity

 There is evidence of human presence on the Gennevilliers peninsula during the Neolithic period.
 Archaeological remains dating from this period have been found in Suresnes, including a carved and polished axe at the Croix-du-Roy crossroads, blades at the foot of the American cemetery, and a deer horn used as a pick at Fécheray.

 During Protohistory, the Mont Valérien site was considered important by the Gallic Parisii people, with the Gennevilliers peninsula forming part of their domain.
 Gallic druids may have worshipped here.
 After the Roman conquest, the mountain undoubtedly became imperial property.
 The creation of a land register under Emperor Diocletian, and the absence of any new names or divisions of the estate, suggest that during the Gallo-Roman period, and indeed until the 6th century, this territory remained unchanged.
 Proof that Gallo-Romans once resided within the perimeter of present-day Suresnes is provided by the exhumation of a tomb on what is now Place Henri-IV, containing a classical-type lamp.
 Pieces of pottery and glass, as well as two coins (representing Hadrian), were also unearthed by diggers in a garden on rue Pierre-Dupont, while a coin representing Faustina Augusta was found during work on rue des Carrières.
-However, until the end of Antiquity, this area was of minor importance, and it was the site of the neighboring town of Nanterre which was considered the spiritual center of the peninsula.
+However, until the end of Antiquity, this area was of minor importance, and it was the site of the neighboring town of Nanterre, which was considered the spiritual center of the peninsula.

-The name Mont Valérien (Mons Valerianus or Mons Valeriani in the earliest mentions) is said to derive from Valerian, a Roman emperor who had a villa there, although there is no certainty as to the origin of this term, which may also have a military origin.
+The name Mont Valérien (Mons Valerianus or Mons Valeriani in the earliest mentions) is said to derive from Valerian, a Roman emperor who had a villa there.
+However, there is no certainty as to the origin of this term, which may also have a military origin.